Where are linearized gauge invariants encoded for plane waves in linearized gravity?: Killing invariants for the plane-waves

-Interestingly, the polarization modes can be detected directly as Killing invariants \cite{brown2024killing}, which are obtained by projecting the metric perturbation onto background Killing vector fields.
-For a plane wave propagating in the $+z$ direction,
+Interestingly, the polarization modes can be detected directly as Killing invariants \cite{brown2024killing}, which are obtained by projecting the metric perturbation onto perturbed background Killing vector fields.
+While the background spacetime is Minkowski space, and hence admits ten Killing vector fields, by perturbing the metric of the background spacetime in linearized gravity, we produce a new metric which has a reduced number of Killing vector fields.
+In the case of the plane waves, there are five Killing vector fields, two of which belong to the isotropy group.

+In standard GR, Killing vector fields and scalars constructed from them are necessarily coordinate invariant quantities for a given solution.
+By focusing on Killing vector fields which do not have any fixed points, it is possible to use the Killing vector-fields to algorithmically determine an alternative invariantly defined frame.
+The algorithm for doing so initially relies on the norms of the Killing vector fields to implement a Gram-Schmidt process to produce a frame adapted to the Killing vector fields.
+The frame can be further specified by using differential invariants arising from the components of the exterior derivatives of the frame basis elements that lie in the span of the Killing vector fields.
+For the sake of brevity we will omit the details of the algorithm in this paper and instead refer to \cite{brown2024killing}.

+As in the CK algorithm, some modifications must be made to account for the fact that the metric is not linearized gauge invariant in linearized gravity.
+The existence of the Killing vector fields can be determined from the Cartan Karlhede algorithm from the formula for the dimension of the isotropy group.
+The symmetries realized by the Killing vector fields can be found explicitly from the following equations \cite[Section 8.4]{Stephani:2003}: .
+Alternatively, one can determine all vector fields generating translational symmetry, by solving for all vector fields that annihilate all Cartan invariants \cite[Section 9.4]{Stephani:2003}:.

+In this sense the translational symmetries are linearized gauge invariant as we will always find three translational isometries from the quantities in the CK algorithm, which are linearized gauge invariant: From this perspective, we are able to determine the Killing vector fields, in a restricted class of gauge choices, from linearized gauge invariant quantities.
+The Killing vector fields determined from the Killing equations are not linearized gauge invariant, and so there are gauge choices where the Killing vector fields will have additional terms.
+Despite this, knowledge of both the vector fields that generate symmetries, and the Killing vector fields can be used to determine linearized gauge invariant quantities.